Ukraine resumes testing of the RD-861K engine

 According to industry sources, three series of multiple tests have been successfully conducted at a static facility in the city of Dnipro, Ukraine, on October 17, 20 and 24, 2017.
 Each test cycle, known as Delivery and Tune-up Test, ZDI, included multiple firings of the engine, simulating its performance in real flight of the defunct Tsyklon-4 rocket.
 Because RD-861K is intended for the upper stage tasked to perform orbital maneuvers, it should be able to fire up to five times in each mission.

 Besides their engineering goals, these tests probably aimed to demonstrate the validity of the RD-861K program to investors in the Tsyklon-4M project and potential foreign buyers of the engine itself.
-The resumption of the tests should also boost the morale inside the beleaguered Ukrainian rocket industry, which has faced many problems after the breakdown of its ties to Russia in the wake of the annexation of Crimea in 2014.
+The resumption of the tests was also intended to boost the morale inside the beleaguered Ukrainian rocket industry, which had faced many problems after the breakdown of its ties to Russia in the wake of the annexation of Crimea in 2014.
 In particular, the Ukrainian propulsion systems depended on supplies of Russian structural materials and hardware.

 Experts familiar with the matter say that the RD-861K engine is almost ready for operational use, but its development and serial manufacturing still faces serious challenges due to lack of resources, personnel and propellant components.
 The engine burns hydrazine and nitrogen tetroxide which are not currently produced in Ukraine and have to be imported from China.
 There are also problems with the production of new components for the engine, which forced engineers to recycle parts from older units and caused several delays in the latest tests.